Finding Villas for Sale

-Another thing to be aware of is that some agents refuse to work with other agents (for various reasons), resulting in the agent you’re working with telling you a property has sold when it hasn’t, so make sure to double-check with another agent.
+Another thing to be aware of is that some agents refuse to work with other agents (for various reasons), resulting in the agent you’re working with telling you a property has sold when it hasn’t, so make sure to double-check with another agent (or, later, in DVF).
 Also, many deals fall through — a property with an offer on it is far from a done deal and very well may end up back on the market.

 On the French Riviera, the seller pays for the agent’s fees, but those fees are baked into the price, so if you buy direct you might be able to negotiate a lower price.

 There is an interesting website called Castorus, which tries to track which real estate listings have changed the price, and how long the listing has been online.
 It will give you a sense of the minimum length of time a listing has been online, and if the price changed on the sites they track.

 Listings normally say the number of m² and pieces (rooms) that a villa has, but these numbers are sometimes inflated / inaccurate.
 Frequently, we see the m² of a villa inflated by 50% to 100%, and sometimes as much as 200%!
 In theory this is not allowed, but in reality agents do not get punished for false advertising in France.